 If Octave’s PPI estimate is too small, this is probably why your plot text is too small–Octave thinks your resolution is much less than it really is.

-Try changing system DPI scaling.
-On Ubuntu, try Gnome Tweak Tool → Fonts → Scaling Factor
+If still a font size problem, try changing system DPI scaling.
+On Ubuntu, try Gnome Tweak Tool → Fonts → Scaling Factor Octave GUI settings:

 - → General → Interface → Icon Size: large